 By Vilis Ozols, MBA, CSP

-This article appeared in the California Collectors Association monthly magazine; Collectors Ink, in the Texas Collectors Association monthly magazine and in the CRS News quarterly newsletter in 2005.(click here for information about reprinting these articles)
+This article appeared in the California Collectors Association monthly magazine; Collectors Ink, in the Texas Collectors Association monthly magazine and in the CRS News quarterly newsletter.(click here for information about reprinting these articles)

 When you think about how to maximize the effectiveness of your collections business, it is likely that the most common areas you focus on are business related (for example, decreasing costs, increasing contact efficiency, and increasing sales, to name a few).
 However, one of the softest skills in the book is the one most likely to give you the largest return on investment, and there is a very likely chance that it isn’t even a part of your stated repertoire or your strategic business plan: relationship building.